 Pongracic’s parents worked for the government.
-His dad audited businesses in Croatia and witnessed the system falling apart from within.
+His dad audited businesses in Croatia and witnessed from within the system falling apart.

 “I remember shortages of all sorts, waiting in line for coffee, detergent, and milk,” Pongracic said.
 “I was 12, so I was the one who had to go stand in line.”

 Yugoslavia thrived from Western money until Tito’s death in 1980; after that, it began to collapse.
 Pongracic said that Yugoslavia had to ration electricity for the 1984 Sarajevo Winter Olympics, so the government divided major cities into three parts and turned off electricity for eight hours each section every third day.
 Consequently, Pongracic and his family went without electricity from 2 -10 p.m. every three days.